IMagicianI/Introduction/README.md

 # terms
 For those of you unfamiliar with Git(Hub), here is a quick-rundown of some lingo:
 * Git : The technology used to share & collaborate on files.
+* Github : This website, which uses git to help you host files & collaborate.
 * Repository : A collection of files, kind of like a folder, in this case we use a single repository per course.
 * Commit : Save any changes you have made and take a snapshot of all the files.
 This can serve as a back-up as well as a log of 'who changed what'.
 Did you or someone else mess something up?
 Just undo their commit.